bluzelle/curium/docs/public/buildvalidatorsentry.md

         blzd init <moniker> --chain-id <chain-id for the zone>  2>&1 | jq .node_id

     Use a new moniker string that uniquely identifies your validator/sentry.
+Please start the moniker with "validator" or "sentry", depending on what you are adding, and use camel case.
+Examples:

+        sentryBob
+        validatorBob

     Use the chain-id used by the public testnet to identify the zone that this node will connect to.
 The chain-id is "bluzelle", typically, but to check, use the